Semrush Pricing (2026) — Which Plan is Best for You?

 • Site auditing tools — these identify technical changes you can make to your site in order to maximise the chances of it performing well in search results.

-The important thing to note about Semrush Pro — and indeed all other Semrush plans under discussion here — is that various limits apply to how you can access all the above data (and how often).
+The important thing to note about Semrush Starter — and indeed all the other Semrush plans under discussion here — is that various limits apply to how you can access all the above data (and how often).

-The main limits of the ‘Pro’ plan to be aware of are as follows:
+The key limits of the Starter plan to be aware of are as follows:

 The number of reports you can pull